Alfred20697/calendar-test/README.md

 2. Download the zip file
 3. After download, open `mycalendar.html`.

-## Task to be done
+## Task & Issue
-- [ ] Think of better document organisation
+- [ ] Orgainize program structure and documentation
-- [ ] Think of more elements to add
+- [ ] Create and add elements
-- [ ] Implement better algorithm for creating timetable and event table with reference to dycalendar.js
+- [ ] Improve algorithm for creating calendar and event table
-- [ ] Think of more exception case, e.g. event that occur on multiple days
-- [ ] Implement list view, day view and year view
+- [ ] Implement list view, day view and year view of event
-- [x] Implement event count (if there is an event, there will be number on right upper corner).
-Note: Use superscript for now.
-- [x] Implement better style and design with reference to dycalendar.css Note: Can be improved more.
+- [ ] Implement better style and design
 - [ ] Get the data from database
+- [ ] Add event name to calendar
+- [ ] Adjust vertical alignment of table header